 If for any reason you should decide to withdraw your child from the center or make a schedule adjustment (such as going from a full day to a three-quarters day), we require a two-week notice, otherwise they are generally liable for two weeks tuition.
 This enables us to prepare the child for leaving the center in a manner that is consistent with your child's ability to understand.
 Children develop relationships with teachers and other children and need to be helped in saying good-bye.

 Discounts

+Sibling

-Sibling Faculty 25% off the lowest tuition rate 50% off of the total tuition
+25% off the lowest tuition rate

 Annual Fees